ripsawridge/site/site/contents/_posts/2020-1-24-compliance.md

 > new modes of perception to the input field.

 I'll return to this branch, but let's consider the more practical ramifications.
-I have a team of amazing and inspiring engineers.
+I work with a team of amazing and inspiring engineers.
 They are pretty self aware, and very detail oriented, so I don't see them getting into deep error through cycles of meaningless work.
 If the people of my profession court meaninglessness, it runs at a higher level.
 That is, all our activities